Reverse Diffusion Sequential Monte Carlo Samplers: Experiment details

 where $p_s(y)=\int \mathcal{N}(y;\,\mathrm e^{-s}x,\,(1-\mathrm e^{-2s})I)\,\pi(d x)$.
 By Tweedie’s formula, the intractable score $\nabla\log p_{\tinit-t}(Y_t)$ can be written in terms of the posterior denoiser:

 so that the SDE becomes

 Following the implementation of \citet{grenioux2024stochastic}, RDMC discretizes the interval $[0, \tinit]$ into $T$ steps.
-At initialization, RDMC employs a \textit{Langevin-within-Langevin} scheme to sample from $p_{\tinit}$: using Unadjusted Langevin Algorithm (ULA) where the score function is estimated based on DSI.
-In subsequent steps, RDMC simulates from the reverse SDE where the denoiser $u_t(y)$ is obtained by running the Metropolis-adjusted Langevin Algorithm (MALA) targeting $q_t(x\mid y)$.
+At initialization, RDMC employs a \textit{Langevin-within-Langevin} scheme to sample from $\pi_{\tinit}$: using ULA where the score function is estimated based on DSI.
+In subsequent steps, RDMC simulates from the reverse SDE where the denoiser $u_t(y)$ is obtained by running MALA targeting $q_t(x\mid y)$.

+The overall complexity of RDMC is $\bigO(NM( n_{\textrm{init}} + Tn))$ where $N$ is the number of final samples, $T$ is the number of iterative sampling steps, and the remaining factors are associated with score estimation: $M$ is the number of MCMC chains, while $n_{\textrm{init}}$ and $n$ denote the number of MCMC transition steps in the initial and subsequent stages, respectively.

-\paragraph{SLIPS \citep{grenioux2024stochastic}}
+\paragraph{SLIPS \citep{grenioux2024stochastic}.}

 Stochastic Localization via Iterative Posterior Sampling (SLIPS) relies on a stochastic observation process defined as:

 where $(W_t)_{t\ge0}$ is a standard Brownian motion independent of $X \sim \pi$, and $\alpha(t)$ is a flexible denoising schedule function.
 To bypass the direct sampling requirement from $\pi$, SLIPS introduces a conditional denoiser defined by: